HughKeenan/word-burglar/README.md

 ## Bugs

 A bug arose with the function to show choices for the first room where the wrong choice still progressed the game.
-Re examination of the code revealed that the if statement had been phrased wrongly and the calls for the next function attached to each choice. were corrected, which resolved the issue.
+Re-examination of the code revealed that the if statement had been phrased wrongly, and the calls for the next function attached to each choice. were corrected, which resolved the issue.

 A bug arose also with the possibility of the player attempting to input a choice that doesn't represent one of the options, as this could create a dead end.
 Nesting the choices inside a while loop resolved the issue.